 A teaching assistant must be registered and complete the required number of approved courses in order to maintain the teaching assistantship.
 An incomplete in any class and the department will put a teaching assistant on TA probation.
-He/She will still be allowed to teach for the next semester, but will need to finish the incompletes by the end of the next semester or the TAship will be cancelled.
-Example: If a student gets an incomplete in the fall semester - he/she has until the end of spring to finish the incomplete to keep the TAship.
-If a student gets an incomplete in the spring semester then he/she will have until the end of the fall semester.
-If a student has an incomplete he/she will not be eligible for summer teaching.
+The TA will still be allowed to teach for the next semester, but will need to finish the incompletes and have the grades changed on the University transcripts before the contract deadline for the next semester or the TAship will be cancelled.
+Example: If a student gets an incomplete in the fall semester - The student will have until the end of Spring to finish the incomplete to keep the TAship.
+If a student gets an incomplete in the Spring semester then the student will have until November 15th.
+If a student has an incomplete they will not be eligible for summer teaching.